Table Of Contents

 When you sign up for an Azure free account, you’ll receive $200 worth of credits that you can use toward two types of free services:

-• Or, explore 40 Azure services for free forever across compute, database, security, containers, media, AI/ML, integration, analytics, management, IoT, and developers services.
-While some services are completely free and unlimited, like Azure Kubernetes Engine (EKS), Azure Batch, and Azure Advisor, some have limits on usage, like Azure Functions (1 million requests cap), Azure DevOps (5 users), and Azure Automation (500 minutes job runtime).
+• Or, explore 40 Azure services for free forever across compute, database, security, containers, media, AI/ML, integration, analytics, management, IoT, and developer services.
+While some services are completely free and unlimited, like Azure Kubernetes Engine (EKS), Azure Batch, and Azure Advisor, some have usage limits, like Azure Functions (1 million requests cap), Azure DevOps (5 users), and Azure Automation (500 minutes job runtime).

 In comparison, AWS organizes its free services into three categories:

-• AWS free trials let you test a service for a specified number of hours, days, or maximum usage amount.
+• AWS free trials let you test a service for a specified number of hours, days, or maximum usage.
 Once this trial period lapses, the On-Demand rate (standard pricing) will automatically apply.

-• The 12 months free usage option enables you to use various services with different limits until you reach your usage limit or 12 months after signing up for the first time.
+• The 12-month free usage option enables you to use various services with different limits until you reach your usage limit or 12 months after signing up for the first time.

 AWS Vs. Azure Pricing Comparison: Instances/VMs